 This abandoned stub of highway can now be viewed by heading down Balboa Park’s Juniper Staircase.
+This rugged staircase is made up of almost 100 steps that lead down to Cabrillo Canyon.
+You can start the Juniper Staircase descent just north of Marston Point at the southwest corner of Balboa Park.
 This short expedition will take you to a great view of the Cabrillo Bridge with its majestic arches, followed by a glimpse of the never-completed route.

-FUN FACTThe Cabrillo Bridge was nspired by ancient Roman aqueducts and served as the entry to the 1916 Exibition held at Balboa Park.
-One of the first people to ride over it future President Franklin Delano Roosevelt.
+FUN FACTThe Cabrillo Bridge was inspired by ancient Roman aqueducts and was constructed for the 1915 Panama-California Exposition.
+One of the first people to ride over it future President Franklin D. Roosevelt.

 Balboa Park is chock full of little-known spots, many of which provide a moment of serenity just steps from the park’s busiest locations.